sidd-1967/Portfolio/README.md

 # Resume Website

-I've transformed my resume into a website using HTML, CSS, and JavaScript.

 ## Overview

-This project serves as an online version of my resume, making it easily accessible to anyone interested in learning more about my skills, experience, and background.
+Welcome to my online resume!
+This website is a digital representation of my qualifications, work experience, and skills.
+It's designed to provide a convenient and visually appealing way for anyone to explore my professional background.

 ## Features